All about invoicing and payment

 Your annual membership fee invoice

-Please note: If your content registration charges are below USD 100 for a quarter, those charges will roll forward to the next quarter.
-You’ll be invoiced when your total charges exceed USD 100, or in the last quarter of the year, whichever occurs first.
+To put it another way - you’ll be invoiced when your total charges exceed USD 100, or in the last quarter of the year, whichever occurs first.

 Similarity Check document checking invoices